What is an Azure Service Bus?

 • The state can be managed in Service Bus Queue messaging.

-• You can create an unlimited number of Storage Queues, but 10k Service Bus per namespace queues.
+• You can create an unlimited number of Storage Queues, but only 10k Service Bus queues per namespace.

 Service Bus Queues vs Topics